 I did also wonder if the film describes the sheer hell of making a film under the direction of Jagoda Szelc, for all that she insists that she is like a ‘mother hen’ with her actors – or even because of that very insistence – but she seems pleasant enough.

 She certainly has a vision – the images here have an impressive stark clarity (courtesy of cinematographer Przemyslaw Brynkiewicz), and the pacing and atmosphere conjure a muted, building panic.
-Normally with anything like this I can expect the spectre of David Lynch to start asserting itself, but this is far less murky, despite the subdued palate, and instead it’s Kafka and Beckett that haunt the film – or at least my mind while I am watching it.
+Normally with anything like this I can expect the spectre of David Lynch to start asserting itself, but this is far less murky, despite the subdued palette, and instead it’s Kafka and Beckett that haunt the film – or at least my mind while I am watching it.

 Like Isabella Eklöf, director of London Film Festival highlight Holiday, Szelc is remarkably clear-eyed and unsentimental about her work, and gets away with statements that might otherwise have sounded pretentious, such as that she doesn’t make films ‘for an audience’ (because, as she quite reasonably points out, she doesn’t know them personally) and even that films have a ‘genetic code’, meaning – if I understood her correctly – that films choose the people who make them rather than the reverse, which makes perfect sense to me.
 I think.